Auto Insurance in Houston, TX (The Complete Guide)

 “The combination of driving inexperience and immaturity is a lethal combination.
 It leads for a much higher crash risk for new teen drivers.”

-In Houston, it pays to be married because, on average, you’ll pay less for car insurance than your single counterparts.
+In Houston, it pays to be married because car insurance is cheaper if you’re married than single.
 For example, a married 35-year-old female will save over $200 annually on premiums with Geico and State Farm than a single 25-year-old female.

 |Group||Single 17-year old female||Single 17-year old male||Single 25-year old female||Single 25-year old male||Married 35-year old female||Married 35-year old male||Married 60-year old female||Married 60-year old male||Average|